 Transportation and Parking at Disneyland

-A sure way to save both money and the hassle of driving is to utilize the free services offered by Disney World hotels, with shuttles taking visitors to and from the different theme parks.
+A sure way to save both money and the hassle of driving is to utilize the free services offered by Disney World hotels.
+Their shuttles take visitors to and from the different theme parks.
 This excludes shuttle services from Orlando International Airport as Disney has since suspended its Magical Express airport shuttle to the parks.

-Dining at Disney World can be an experience all its own with character meals and enchanting Disney-themed restaurants, but it can also mean digging deeper into your wallet.
+Dining at Disney World can be an experience all its own with character meals and enchanting Disney-themed restaurants.
+However, it can also mean digging deeper into your wallet.
+Don’t worry.
+There are still ways to save your dollars when dining during your Disney vacation.

 Quick Service Eateries